Spathoglottis

 Spathoglottis, commonly known as purple orchids or 苞舌兰属 (bao she lan shu) is a genus of about fifty species of orchids in the family Orchidaceae.
 They are evergreen terrestrial herbs with crowded pseudobulbs, a small number of leaves and medium-sized resupinate flowers on an upright flowering stem.
 The sepals and petals are all similar to each other and are white, yellow, pink or purple.
 Species of Spathoglottis are found from eastern and south-eastern Asia to Australia and some Pacific Islands.

 Description

 Orchids in the genus Spathoglottis are evergreen, terrestrial herbs with crowded pseudobulbs just below the surface of the soil and a few large, pleated leaves.
-The flowering stem emerges from a pseudoblulb and bears medium-sized, colourful flowers.
+The flowering stem emerges from a pseudobulb and bears medium-sized, colourful flowers.
 The flowers open widely with the sepals and petals all similar in size to each other, although with the petals usually broader, the sepals are hairy on the outside.
 The labellum has three lobes, the side lobes more or less upright and the middle lobe with a claw near its base.